4 Critical Areas You Need to Test for Mobile App Accessibility

 You may have recently attended a meeting where you were put on the spot to talk about mobile app accessibility.
 What is it, specifically?
 How does our mobile app become accessible?
 Where do we start?

-After promising your boss that you “will look into it”, you may have hit up Google and found content on the recent lawsuits that are holding businesses accountable for accessibility, from McDonald’s to Winn-Dixie.
+After promising your boss that you “will look into it”, you may have hit up Google and found content on some notable lawsuits that are holding businesses accountable for accessibility, from Target to Domino’s Pizza.
 You may have also found pages and pages of information on website accessibility, but not enough on mobile app accessibility.
 So what now?

 How do we define native mobile app accessibility?

 Mobile accessibility is about allowing a widely diverse population of people to successfully access and interact with your mobile product.
-15% of the world’s population has a disability, and many of those disabilities directly affect the way they interact with the physical and digital world every day.
+15% of the world’s population has a disability, and many of those disabilities directly affect how they interact with the physical and digital world every day.